Adolphe Menjou: Personal life

+Death

 Menjou died on October 29, 1963, of hepatitis in Beverly Hills, California.
 He is interred beside Verree at Hollywood Forever Cemetery.

 Legacy

 For his contributions to the motion picture industry, Menjou has a star on the Hollywood Walk of Fame at 6826 Hollywood Boulevard.

 Cultural references

 Because of Menjou's public support of HUAC, the propaganda of the German Democratic Republic (GDR) often depicted their western opponents with Menjou-style moustaches, and it was considered a statement of political opposition to trim one's moustache that way.
 The style became a symbol for the resourceful criminal, and in Germany is still called Menjou-Bärtchen (Menjou beardlet).
 In German film and theatre, dubious men, opportunists, corrupt politicians, fraudulent persuaders, marriage impostors and other "slick" criminals often wear Menjou-Bärtchen.
 In real life, the style is often associated with opportunism.